suit-wg/information-model/draft-ietf-suit-information-model.md

 We would like to thank our working group chairs, Dave Thaler, Russ Housley and David Waltermire, for their review comments and their support.

-We would like to thank the participants of the 2018 Berlin SUIT Hackathon for their discussion input.
+We would like to thank the participants of the 2018 Berlin SUIT Hackathon and the June 2018 virtual design team meetings for their discussion input.

 --- back